therealzoyak/Wellness-World/README.md

 ![IMG_9956](https://user-images.githubusercontent.com/63684300/196345358-a7dc7832-6878-46f3-a8ab-8fbe7b6d4b2c.jpeg)
 ![IMG_9959](https://user-images.githubusercontent.com/63684300/196345360-1b018a59-eb23-47e1-a565-0682c0daedb1.jpeg)

-explaining and quoting code to explain certain features

 ## Building the app with XCode
-- Entire app was built using SwiftUI
+- Entire app was built using SwiftUI, Swift, and Python
 - Using XCode on MacOC

 ## User Data and Firebase